 WRAP PLAN: A comprehensive, holistic, youth and family driven way of responding when children or youth experience serious mental health or behavioral changes.
-A team including the school, family and student develop a creative and individualized action plan that will help the student achieve their goals.
+A team including the school, family and student develop a creative and individualized action services.

 RECIPROCAL REPORTING GUIDELINES OR CRIMINAL OFFENSES COMMITTED BY STUDENTS